JeyDotC/articles/Comunicating Jax-ws client with WCF service with server sertificate.md

 ## TODO in this article

 - Reference a good article about keystore configuration.
-- Paste the WCF's web.config file to illustrate the wsBinding used in this case.
+- <del>Paste the WCF's web.config file to illustrate the wsBinding used in this case.</del>